 Why leather?

-In terms of its overall positive properties, leather is unmatched by any other material.
-Its tear resistance, which results from the special structure of its continuous fibers, is unmatched.
+In terms of the sum total of its positive properties, leather is unmatched by any other material.
+Its tear resistance results from the unique structure of its continuous fibers.

-In particular, the cut edge and stitch tear resistance.
-A cut in any direction in the leather will not fray, thus eliminating the need for a hem.
-A seam can be placed directly next to a cut edge, without the fear of the stitch holes tearing towards the edge.
-These properties are evident in shoe soles, belts, but also in gloves or sports equipment such as balls or boxing gloves.
-Another aspect is the wear-hygienic properties.
-Formability, elastic and permanent stretchability, moisture absorption capacity, water vapor permeability, and protection against external influences are the advantages over other fiber materials.
-Leather can be dyed in all shades.
-Specially produced leathers are used in aircraft construction because they are flame-resistant.
-The wear-hygienic and easy-care advantages over other fiber materials also apply to automotive and upholstery leather.
+Particularly noteworthy are the cut edge and stitch tear resistance.
+A cut in any direction in leather won't fray, making a hem unnecessary.
+A seam can be placed directly next to a cut edge without worrying about the stitch holes tearing out towards the edge.
+These properties are advantageous for shoe soles, belts, gloves, and sporting goods such as balls and boxing gloves.
+Another aspect is its hygienic properties.
+Its malleability, elasticity and lasting stretchability, moisture absorption, water vapor permeability, and protection against external influences are advantages over other fiber materials.
+Leather can be dyed in all colors.
+Specially manufactured leathers are used in aircraft construction because they are flame-resistant.
+The hygienic and easy-care advantages over other fiber materials are also evident in automotive and furniture leather.